wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

   - With only remote storage: 299.69 seconds
   - With local storage: 239.91 seconds

-Thus the saving is 59.78 seconds.
+Thus, the saving is 59.78 seconds.

 The only  difference  in the two executions is the I/O times for the intermediate files.
 In both cases, $2 \times 20 \times 100 = 4000$ MB of data are being read/written from/to storage.
 To the remote storage, this should  take time 4000/100 = 40 seconds.
 To the local storage, this should take time 4000/500  = 8 seconds.
-So we'd  expect a saving of
+So we would  expect a saving of
 $40 - 8 = 32$ seconds.
-In fact the saving is twice as much.
+In fact, the saving is twice as much.

 This is because
 the wide-area data transfer rate is not 100 MB/sec, due to the high network latency.